Fasciolaria tulipa: Habitat distribution

+Fasciolaria tulipa has one of the largest geographic distributions of any western Atlantic Fasciolariid inhabiting the North Carolina coast and further south and west to the Gulf coast of Texas, the West Indies (where they have been identified universally regardless of water depth or island) and northern Brazil (35°N to 4°N; 97.22°W to 51°W).
+This species resides in the benthic zones of bodies of water with a maximum reported depth of 73 meters and are commonly found in seagrass beds and sand flats in marine environments.
+They also tend to inhabit shallow waters like estuaries and inlets.
+Some geographic locations they are commonly found are in the Gulf of Mexico along the gulf coast of Florida and near the Florida Keys.

 Shell description

 The tulip shell has a fusiform outline, with an overall smooth surface, and presents fine growth lines, and small denticles on the inner edge of its delicate outer lip.
 It is whitish to tan in color, with rows of darker brownish blotches of various sizes.
 Over the blotches are symmetrical rows of thin lines which spiral along the whorls of the shell, which are normally about 9 in number.

 The shell of an adult tulip snail can be from 2.5” to 9.5” inches (6.4 – 24.1 cm) in length.